 4.1 Public Involvement in Transmission Planning

-Both the statute – Minn.
-Stat. § 216B.2425 – and the MPUC rules – Minn.
-Rule part 7848.0900 – emphasize the importance of providing the public and local government officials with an opportunity to participate in transmission planning.
+Both the statute (Minn.
+Stat. § 216B.2425) and the MPUC rule (Minn.
+R. 7848.0900) emphasize the importance of providing the public and local government officials with an opportunity to participate in transmission planning.
 Over the years of filing biennial reports, the utilities have tried, in accordance with MPUC requirements, various methods of advising the public of opportunities to learn about and participate in transmission planning activities.

 The MPUC adopted rules for public involvement in transmission planning as part of the biennial report requirements in 2003.
 Initially, in accordance with Minn.
 Rule part 7848.0900, the utilities held public meetings across the state in each transmission planning zone to advise the public of potential transmission projects and to solicit input regarding development of alternative solutions to various inadequacies.
 These public meetings were poorly attended, with little input being offered.

-As a result, in May 2008 when the MPUC approved the 2007 Report, the MPUC granted a variance from the obligation to hold these zonal meetings, and that variance has been extended every time since, including in the August 19, 2020, Order regarding this year’s Biennial Report.
+As a result, in May 2008 when the MPUC approved the 2007 Report, the MPUC granted a variance from the obligation to hold these zonal meetings, and that variance has been extended each time since, including in the June 29, 2022 Order regarding this year’s Biennial Report.
 No public meetings were required in the transmission planning zones as part of this year’s biennial report submission.

 In lieu of the public meetings, beginning with the preparation of the 2009 Report, the utilities held six webinars, one for each transmission planning zone, to report on the transmission inadequacies identified in the Biennial Report for each zone.
 These webinars were not any better attended than the zonal meetings were in previous years.
 Few questions and comments were generated.

 For the 2011 Report, with Commission approval, the utilities held one webinar.
-Despite widespread notice in a statewide newspaper of the webinar, only a few people participated, and most of those were utility or state employees.
+Despite widespread notice of the webinar in a statewide newspaper, only a few people participated, and most of those were utility or state employees.
 In 2013, after the 2013 Biennial Report was filed, the utilities held another webinar.
 Again, essentially nobody participated – only one person joined in the webinar.

 4.2 MISO Transmission Planning

-As has been described in previous biennial reports and again in this report, most transmission planning is now conducted through the MISO.
+As has been described in previous biennial reports and again in this report, most transmission planning is now conducted through MISO.
 MISO provides numerous opportunities for the public to be involved in transmission planning.
 The reality is, however, that not many members of the general public avail themselves of these opportunities.
-It is understandable, because transmission planning is an extremely technical endeavor.
+This is understandable because transmission planning is an extremely technical endeavor.

 4.3 MTO Website

-The MTO have maintained a website (www.minnelectrans.com) for several years now, on which interested persons can obtain various information about ongoing transmission planning efforts.
+The MTO have maintained a website (www.minnelectrans.com) for several years now; interested persons can obtain various information there about ongoing transmission planning efforts.
 Biennial Reports going back to 2005 are available on that website, as are many different transmission-related studies.
 There is a contact form on the webpage where visitors can ask questions of utilities about proposed projects.
 Only a handful of questions have ever been submitted using that method.

-The MTO have even developed two short videos detailing items of interest to the general public about transmission lines that are available on the webpage.
+The MTO have even developed two short videos, available on the webpage, detailing items of interest to the general public about transmission lines.
 One video describes generally how the transmission planning process is done at utilities in Minnesota.
 The second video describes how to read the Biennial Transmission Report and engage with transmission owning utilities.